-A typical construction claim involves an owner alleging that their contractor's failures have caused their project to be delayed, leading to them incurring losses.
+A typical construction claim involves an owner alleging that its contractor's failures have caused a project to be delayed, leading to losses being incurred.
 Construction contracts usually contain provisions for owner compensation in the event of delays, known as liquidated damages; for example, stating that the contractor will be fined a percentage of the contract value for each week of delay to completion, up to an agreed cap.
 These contractual provisions may be bypassed where material breaches of the contract (such as wilful default or misconduct) are alleged, leading to a more traditional loss of profits claim.

 Regardless of whether the quantum is determined using liquidated damages or loss of profits, the delay analysis provides the causal link between liability and quantum.
 A common approach is to determine the contemporaneous critical path of the project in question (through the 'as built') and assess the extent and incidence of critical delay against the planned critical path of the project ('as planned'), attributing the causes of delay to the parties, other third parties or extraneous events such as extreme weather, by analysing contemporaneous records.
 This exercise is more complicated than it may seem, as contemporaneous records may incorrectly attribute perceived delays, particularly if prepared unilaterally.

-An activity is determined as being on the 'critical path' of the project if a delay to this activity would result in a corresponding delay to project completion.
-The actual or contemporaneous critical path of a project is therefore dynamic as activities that were not planned to be on the critical path can become critical if sufficiently delayed.
-The assessment of the actual critical path is therefore carried at regular points in time during the project duration.
+An activity is determined as being on the 'critical path' of the project if a delay to the activity would result in a corresponding delay to project completion.
+The actual or contemporaneous critical path of a project, therefore, is dynamic as activities that were not planned to be on the critical path can become critical if sufficiently delayed.
+The assessment of the actual critical path, therefore, is carried at regular points in time during the life of the project.

 Imagine a project to construct a hotel that was initially planned to take 20 weeks.
 The activity of installing access card readers to the rooms was initially planned to take place at the end of week 15 but was delayed by eight weeks.
 This activity was not on the planned critical path; the installation of the access card readers was not planned to affect or drive the initial completion duration of 20 weeks.
 However, construction progressed as planned and the access card readers were the only element delayed.
 This activity therefore moved onto the actual critical path and was only completed at the end of week 23, causing a three-week delay to the opening of the hotel.
 The critical path analysis allows for separable and proportionate damages to be assessed.

-Critical path analysis therefore identifies the actual cause of delay, akin to identifying 'the dominant or primary cause of the damage'.19 Sometimes the critical path on a project can bifurcate, with two (or more) activities on the critical path at the same time.
-Where both activities are delayed, there would therefore be concurrent causes of delay.
-If one activity was under the control of the owner and the other the contractor, how is the delay analysis impacted?
-Guidance from the Society of Construction Law (SCL) states the following:20
+Critical path analysis, therefore, identifies the actual cause of delay, akin to identifying 'the dominant or primary cause of the damage'.19 Sometimes the critical path on a project can bifurcate, with two (or more) activities on the critical path at the same time.
+Where both activities are delayed, there would be concurrent causes of delay.
+If one activity was under the control of the owner and the other the contractor, how is the delay analysis affected?
+Guidance from The Society of Construction Law (SCL) states the following:

-The SCL's guidance in both instances reflects the application of the 'but for' analysis, with different perspectives framed by the alleged breach being tested.
+The SCL guidance in both instances reflects the application of the 'but for' analysis, with different perspectives framed by the alleged breach being tested.
 In the first instance regarding whether the contractor is liable for having caused the delay, as there were concurrent causes the project would have still been delayed but for the contractor's delay.
 In the second instance regarding whether the owner is liable for the contractor's prolongation costs absent the delay caused by the owner, the contractor would have likely still incurred prolongation costs and the onus is on the contractor to demonstrate otherwise.
-Neither party would therefore be liable for the other's losses/prolongation costs.
+Neither party would be liable, therefore, for the other's losses or prolongation costs.